 If we think it is necessary, you will be called to collect your child.
 If your child has a bump to the head or sustains an injury at school they will come home with an injury/treatment form.

 Like most schools, we keep a register of children whose parents are interested in them taking up a place at our school.
 Putting your child’s name onto this register does not guarantee you a place at our school; it is merely an indication about possible demand for places and enables us to ensure that we have sufficient resources to provide a balanced curriculum.
 Pre- Admission form follow: pre Admission form At the start of the year during which your child is to start school Wiltshire or Dorset County Council will send you a letter asking you to state, in order of preference, the school/schools you would like your child to attend.
 It is the Local Authority Admissions Team and not the school that allocates places.
 If a parent does not get the school of their choice, they have the right to appeal to Wiltshire County Council.
-For our Admissions Policy please click here: Admissions policy 2014
+For more information, please visit Wiltshire's school admissions page.

 Admissions – In Year